2017 Issues & Advocacy

 What kinds of issues do you care about most?
 Which issues are currently being considered at the official level?
 Check out reliable news sources, specific organizations you care about and trust, as well as political offices’ websites to see when meetings will happen, when issues are discussed and when legislation will be voted on.
 Every level of government holds public meetings regularly — usually bi-weekly, sometimes monthly and sometimes weekly.
 You may also find it helpful to talk to other people about what issues they have been keeping track of and care about.

-Calling is more effective than emailing or writing a letter to get your message across (see reverse).
+Calling is more effective than emailing or writing a letter to get your message across (see below).
 Call the office of your representative to express concern over particular issues even if you are not a part of their political party.
 Many issues you care about, you may find, are not specific to any given political party.

 Many say that it is preferable to call the local or district office over the D.C. office.
 And it is a good idea to call your representative during business hours (9 a.m.–5 p.m.).
 If you have trouble getting through, every official has a constituent services department that helps constituents.
 Call them directly if the general line is a no-go.